Newburgh letter

-On May 22, 1782, the Newburgh letter was sent to George Washington who was camped at Newburgh, New York; written for the army officers by Colonel Lewis Nicola, it proposed that Washington should become the King of the United States.
+On May 22, 1782, the Newburgh letter was sent to George Washington who was headquartered at Newburgh, New York; written for the army officers by Colonel Lewis Nicola, it proposed that Washington should become the King of the United States.
 Washington reacted very strongly against the suggestion, and was greatly troubled by it.

 The letter could in many ways have been a turning point in American history.
 Nicola's proposal, while never fully formed, would not be suggesting tyranny (he rejected how others equated monarchy and tyranny) but instead a constitutional monarchy.
 The letter can be considered part of the Newburgh Conspiracy and the first grievance that Nicola highlights is the lack of adequate payment for troops.

 Nicola used the first part of the letter to describe a financial hardship that both he and many of the men under his command were facing – their lack of pay.
 Most of the Army had been waiting for months—some even for years—for their pay from Congress.
 The justification for this was found in the Articles of Confederation, which allowed the Continental Congress to set up an army in time of war, but was not obligated to levy taxes.
 The right to collect taxes was reserved for the respective states, most of which were unable to afford the maintenance of an army.
 Nicola believed that this condition was the manifested weakness of a republic, writing, "When the benefits of a mixed government are pointed out and duly considered, will be examined readily adopted [...]".

 Alluding to the person on Nicola wrote Washington, it is well recognized that "The same abilities which have led us, through difficulties apparently insurmountable by human power, to victory and glory, those qualities that have merited and universal esteem and veneration Obtained the of an army, would be most likely to conduct and direct us in the smoother paths of peace."